jesyspa/snakt-design/Design/Error Reporting/conditional-effetcs.md

 ## Conditional Effects Warning

+### Overview

+* How the warning messages for conditional effects should look like?

+* What level of detail is appropriate for displaying the messages?

 Right now, our test-suite has contracts using conditional effects, of the following kind:

 * `returns() implies false`